hkspm-yp/Astro-e-calendar/README.md

 Whenever the `ModuleNotFoundError` appears, you can install the module by typing “ pip install [module name]”, then the programme should be able to proceed.

-If the Python programming language is installed in another way where the Anaconda Distribution is not used.
-The above modules have to be installed from the terminal or command prompt (cmd).
-However, if the modules are installed into a different root/directory/environment other than the python programme itself, these modules cannot be located when the programme is executed.
-The safest way is to execute the programme first and let the computer tells you which module is not found, then install the module from the same command window.
+If Python is installed in another way where the Anaconda Distribution is not used, the above modules have to be installed from the terminal or command prompt (cmd).
+However, if the modules are installed into a different root/directory/environment other than the python programme itself, these modules cannot be located when the programme executes.
+The safest way is to execute the programme first and let the computer tell you which module is absent, then install the module from the same command window.

-If everything is correct, you can see the astronomical data from the command window, and an output[year].xlsx will be saved under the same folder of the .py files.
+If everything is correct, you should be able to see the astronomical data from the command window, and an output[year].xlsx will be saved under the same folder of the .py files.

 ## Ephemeris

 Ephemeris data are computed based on an ephemeris.
 Here the NASA JPL Planetary and Lunar Ephemerides DE440 is used.
-For more information about DEXXX, please go to: https://ssd.jpl.nasa.gov/planets/eph_export.html
+For more information about DEXXX, please visit: https://ssd.jpl.nasa.gov/planets/eph_export.html

 The ephemeris file will be downloaded when the programme runs.
 To compute the data based on another ephemeris, for example, to simulate MICA(version 2.2.2)'s result, DE405 has to be used by modifying the ephemeris name as:
 ```python
 eph = api.load('de405.bsp')
 ```
 Then the programme will download DE405 and compute the data based on that ephemeris.
-However, there should be no difference between DE405 and DE440 when dealing with such basic astronomical events.
+However, there should be no differences between DE405 and DE440 when dealing with such basic astronomical events.

 ## Meteor shower data